-As part of the groundwater monitoring programme implemented in the vicinity of the Waihapa Production Station, a groundwater sample was obtained from GND1031 on 9 April 2013.
-The sample was collected following standard groundwater sampling methodologies, and generally in accordance with the National Protocol for State of the Environment Groundwater Sampling in New Zealand (2006).
-The sample was analysed in the Council's IANZ accredited laboratory for a basic range of parameters, sufficient to characterise local groundwater quality, and to assess for potential contamination due to injection activities.
-The results of the analyses preformed on the sample collected are outlined in Table 9.
+As part of the groundwater monitoring programme implemented in the vicinity of the Manutahi-D wellsite, groundwater samples were obtained from GND2372 on 12 November 2013 and 11 April 2014.
+The samples were collected following standard groundwater sampling methodologies, and generally in accordance with the National Protocol for State of the Environment Groundwater Sampling in New Zealand (2006).
+The sample collected on 12 November 2013 was analysed in the IANZ accredited Hill Laboratories in Hamilton.
+The sample collected on 11 April 2014 was analysed in the Council's IANZ accredited laboratory.
+Samples were analysed for a basic range of parameters, sufficient to characterise local groundwater quality, and to assess for potential contamination due to injection activities.
+The results of the analyses preformed on the samples collected are outlined in Table 9.
 The results give no indication of any potential contamination by injected fluids.
-Further sampling will be carried out in the forthcoming monitoring period for comparison with these baseline results.
+No groundwater monitoring was carried out in the vicinity of the Waihapa Production Station before it was taken over by NZEC.

-Table 9 Results of groundwater sampling undertaken by the Council (2012-2013)
+Table 9 Results of groundwater sampling undertaken by the Council (2013-2014)

-Sample Details Units GND1031
+Sample Details Units GND2372 GND2372

-TRC Sample Number - TRC135592
+TRC Sample Number - TRC137833 TRC149766

-Sample Date - 09/04/13
+Sample Date - 12/11/13 11/04/14

-Sample Time NZST 10:30
+Sample Time NZST 11:15 13:35

 Analyte Units

-Static Water Level m NR
+Static Water Level m 21.8 20.8

-Temperature oC 16.4
+Temperature °C 16.1 15.5

-рН pH Units 8.0
+pH Conductivity (EC) pH Units 7.1 7.2

-Conductivity (EC) mS/m@20°C 34.8
+mS/m@20°C 52.5 44.8

-Total Alkalinity g/m3 as CaCO3 191
+Total Alkalinity g/m3 as CaCO3 153 -

-Chloride g/m3 12.3
+Chloride g/m3 75 63

-Total Hydrocarbons g/m3 <0.5
+Total Hydrocarbons g/m3 <0.7 <0.5